Planar Ising magnetization field I. Uniqueness of the critical scaling limit: First proof of the scaling limit of Phia using area measures on FK clusters

-In this subsection, we follow very closely Subsection 2.4. in \cite{\GPSa}.
+In this subsection, we follow very closely Section~2.4. in \cite{arXiv1008.1378}.
 We refer to that paper for more details and will only highlight briefly how to adapt the definitions to our present case.